sciZer0/7/v/README.md

 Technologically, the blockchain borrows heavily from **the Solana blockchain**, simultaneously improving the Solana protocol in each key aspect.

-The U blockchain has strong the **unchangeable pre-programmed fundamentals** — including the maximum supply of the native token.
+The U blockchain has the **unchangeable pre-programmed fundamentals** — including the maximum supply of the native token.

 At the start, the 99.85% of the maximum supply is EQUALLY distributed for free among over **1 billion people**.